smhaller/ldap-overleaf-sl/README.md

 The inital idea for this implementation was taken from [worksasintended](https://github.com/worksasintended).

+# BREAKING CHANGE
+be careful if you try to migrate from 3.3.2!
+Backup your machines and data.
+The migration paths hould be:
+- Backup Your machines and Data
+- run latest 3.5 sharelatex image and run the migration scripts
+- run this sharelatex image (4.1.1) and run the migrations scripts

 ### Limitations:
 NEW: This version provides the possibility to use a separate ldap bind user.
 It does this just to find the proper BIND DN and record for the provided email, so it is possible that users from different groups / OUs can login.